robertoseba/gennie.nvim/readme.md

 Neovim plugin for [Gennie Cli](https://github.com/robertoseba/gennie)

-This is a very simple plugin create for my own personal use.
-It's also my first foray into Neovim plugin and Lua (so don't expect too much from it!)
+This is a simple Neovim plugin I created for personal use.
+It is my first attempt at developing a Neovim plugin using Lua, so please manage your expectations.
+I use it daily in my work, and it has been particularly helpful with managing custom profiles.

-I use it on my work everyday and it helps me a lot.
-Especially with the custom profiles.
+[Context: "IMPORTANT: This plugin has only be tested at Lazyvim distribution"]

 ## Installation